 The report revealed that there are 225 firms in Willets Point—not 80 as estimated by the city—and between 1,400 and 1,800 jobs.
 There is a cooperative and competitive business community, and a diversity of auto-related firms.
 Willets Point is an entry point for immigrant labor and entrepreneurship.
 There are environmental benefits of concentration, but a great need for city infrastructure and services.

 Presentations were made to members of the Willets Point Business Association at a session attended by representatives from the Economic Development Corporation, Queens Community Board 3, and Council Member Hiram Monserrate’s office.
-The study was released at a press conference in Willets Point on May 9, 2006, and the full report is available online (PDF).
-It was featured in a May 16, 2006 New York Times article.
+The study was released at a press conference in Willets Point on May 9, 2006, and was featured in a May 16, 2006 New York Times article.

 2007-2008 update: a related effort is underway by the Pratt Center.
-They have conducted a series of workshops to identify and prioritize the concerns of area residents, business owners, and workers, and have prepared a report of their findings [PDF].
+They have conducted a series of workshops to identify and prioritize the concerns of area residents, business owners, and workers, and have prepared a report of their findings [currently offline].